|Home||Company||Products & Services||About AIS||Contact||Buy Online||Live AIS Vessel Tracker||Search||Dealers|

-The Google Maps version of the Vessel Tracking Display allows the you to view live AIS marine traffic on an interactive Google Maps interface.
-The ship finder function allows you to track a ship by finding its last reported postion anywhere in the world.
+The Google Maps version of the Vessel Tracker Display allows the you to view live AIS Maersk tracking and ship container tracking on an interactive Google Maps interface.
+The vessel finder function allows you to track a ship by finding its last reported postion anywhere in the world.

-The number of vessels in each region are represented by yellow, green, and blue circles.
-By clicking on a circle, the viewing window zooms in on the selected area, allowing you to quickly view all ship positions for the selected region.
+The amount of marine traffic in each region are represented by yellow, green, and blue circles.
+By clicking on a circle, the viewing window zooms in on the selected area, allowing you to quickly view all marine traffic for the selected region.

-Other features of Google Maps Vessel Tracking Display include:
+Other features of Google Maps Vessel Tracker Display include:

 Vessels that have traveled noticeable distances in the most recent 4-hour period will have its ship positions indicated with a trail of blue dots.
 These blue indicators represent the course that each vessel has traveled during the past 4 hours.
-Vessels that lack a trailing blue line have not traveled noticeable distances in the past 4 hours.
+Marine traffic that lacks a trailing blue line have not traveled noticeable distances in the past 4 hours.

-Each chart in The Nautical Chart Vessel Tracking Display automatically refreshes every 60 seconds.
+Each chart in The Nautical Chart Vessel Tracker Display automatically refreshes every 60 seconds.

 Both the Google Maps Vessel Tracker and Nautical Chart Vessel Tracker are not to be used for navigational purposes.
 The maps are designed for educational and informational purposes only.